illusion0001/orbisunjailed/fresh-start-jailbreak.md

 Proxy Server: Do Not Use</strong>
 </pre>

- * **Note!: For some people, their Internet Provider will block DNS's, thus not allowing you to use the 2 DNS Addresses.
+ * **Note!: For some people, you might get WV-XXX error when visiting the exploit host via DNS.
+That's because their Internet Provider will block DNS's, thus not allowing you to use the 2 DNS Addresses.
 If you are one of those people please use
 [ALTERNATIVE GUIDE](alternative-jailbreak.md)**

 <ul>